rayyamhk/Matrix.js/README.md

 @param { Number } digit - Number of significant digits
 @return { Boolean } - Returns true if the matrix is diagonal matrix
 ```
-Determine whether a matrix is diagonal matrix or not.
-Note that the diagonality is not limited to square matrix.
+Diagonal matrix is a matrix in which the entries outside the main diagonal are all zero.
+Note that the term diagonal refers to **rectangular diagonal**.
 The result is **cached**.
 ```
 const A = new Matrix([
   [1, 0, 0],